BATTLEFIELD 6 CFG, Jump Penalty Zoom Sway Fix, Visibility Brightness Fix, Color Presets, Connection Drop/Disconnection

 NvidiaReflex.ShowFlashIndicator 1

-RenderDevice.MinDriverRequired 0 - Will allow you to run the game with old drivers
+RenderDevice.MinDriverRequired 0 - Will allow you to run the game with older drivers

 WorldRender.EmitterSunTrasmittanceMapResolution 64 - Default.